Mark Robinson (football manager): Chelsea Development Squad

 On 22 May 2022, Robinson was announced as the new Head Coach of the Development Squad for Premier League club Chelsea.
-In Robinson's first season as Development Squad Manager he steered a squad that in 2021–22 avoided relegation on the last game of the season to title challengers in the following season.
+The season before Robinson was appointed the Chelsea development squad avoided relegation with the last kick of the last game of the season.
+In Robinson's first season he turned the same squad into title challengers pushing Manchester City for most of the season.
 This included a five month unbeaten run which was the longest in 23 years for the development squad/reserves.
-After a disappointing last few games of the season they eventually finished third behind Manchester City and Liverpool.
+After a disappointing last few games of the season mainly due to players going on loan in January, they eventually finished third behind Manchester City and Liverpool.
 Lewis Hall progressed to the first team with several appearances as well as Bashir Humphries and Omari Hutchinson making their debuts.
 In Robinson's second season he steered the development squad to third place in a league of 26 teams.
 This was achieved with the second youngest squad in the league.
 A last 16 place was achieved in the international cup and a run to the semi-final in the Premier League Cup.
-More importantly six Premier League debuts were made by young development squad players.
+More importantly a club record of seven Premier League debuts were made by young development squad players.